Skip to content

 Limitations

-• Role assignment cannot currently be automated via IdP claims.
+• Role assignment must be mapped and created in Edgescan to automatically assigned via IdP claims.

 • Direct Permissions can still be applied to SSO users for exceptions.